Equitable Distribution Defined

-Under the laws of equitable distribution, all real or personal property owned by either spouse separately or by both spouses jointly, may be distributed or divided in divorce, dissolution and legal separation.
-The equitable division of property is not based on a specific formula, such as the fifty-fifty rule of community property, but is instead based on the premise of fairness.
+Under the laws of equitable distribution, all real or personal property owned by either spouse separately or by both spouses jointly, may be distributed or divided in divorce.
+The equitable division of property is not based on a specific formula, such as the fifty-fifty rule of community property, but is instead it is based on the premise of fairness.
 State judges and commissioners determine what is fair on a case-by-case basis after considering a number of factors including, but not limited to the following:

 - Future earning capacity of the spouses

 - Future ability to acquire assets

 - Reasons for the dissolution of marriage (in fault states and cases)

 - Alternative sources of income

 - Tax consequences of the division of assets

 All property acquired before or during marriage by either or both spouses is subject to division.
 Any assets including income, dividends, rents, savings, real estate, bank, investment and brokerage accounts, boats, cars, art, and other property, real or personal, may be divided in dissolution, divorce or legal separation.

 The equitable or fair distribution of property can require the actual division of every asset acquired before or during marriage, or the division of all assets acquired during, but not before marriage, and the unequal distribution of any or all assets.
 Generally speaking however, judges and commissioners focus only on the division of property acquired during marriage except in special circumstances.